korhadris/keyboards/README.md

 # Gameboard

-I've really enjoyed my G13, but it is now no longer in production and replacements are expensive.
+I've really enjoyed my Logitech G13, but it is now no longer in production and replacements are expensive.
 I've long thought about making my own mechanical gameboard as an upgrade.
 My starting point is a left-half [Ergodox](https://www.ergodox.io).
 I will be removing the thumb